Key Principle The Dominant Ethical Paradigm

 Now the story of Abraham contains such a teleological suspension of the ethical.
 There have not been lacking clever pates and profound investigators who have found analogies to it.
 Their wisdom is derived from the pretty proposition that at bottom everything is the same.
 If one will look a little more closely, I have not much doubt that in the whole world one will not find a single analogy (except a later instance which proves nothing), if it stands fast that Abraham is the representative of faith, and that faith is normally expressed in him whose life is not merely the most paradoxical that can be thought but so paradoxical that it cannot be thought at all.
 He acts by virtue of the absurd, for it is precisely absurd that he as the particular is higher than the universal.
 This paradox cannot be mediated; for as soon as he begins to do this he has to admit that he was in temptation, and if such was the case, he never gets to the point of sacrificing Isaac, or, if he has sacrificed Isaac, he must turn back repentantly to the universal.
 By virtue of the absurd he gets Isaac again.

 Kierkegaard is a Christian, and thus he believes that the Bible, if not literally true, provides stories with true lessons about human nature.
 He believes Abraham poses a major problem for the dominant ethical paradigm.
 The ethical imperative is to not kill his son, yet he "suspends" this telos in favor of his own particular interest, which by the conventional understanding must be considered a state of temptation for which he must repent.
 And yet, we are told that Abraham represents the epitome of faith - that he is an example of a man living out his eternal blessedness.
 And, in the end, he is rewarded by getting his son back.
-How can we make sense of this?
+How can this be?
 Abraham is clearly a moral monster, yet he is the epitome of faith and eternal blessedness?
-How can this be?

 What Kierkegaard raises in Problema 1 is a question of biblical interpretation: How are we to understand the binding of Isaac?
 What does this story tell us about the nature of humankind?